JnCrMx/blog/content/posts/creating-a-website-with-modern-c++-and-webassembly.md

 ```bash
 clang++-19 -target wasm32 test.cpp -o test.wasm
 ```
-But no, `clang` complains, that is cannot find the `iostream` header.
+But no, `clang` complains -- it can't find the `iostream` header.
-This is because by just targeting `wasm32` we do not have access to a standard library, and therefore cannot use `iostream` or any other headers from the standard library.
+This is because by just targeting `wasm32` we do not have access to the standard library, and therefore cannot use `iostream` or any other headers from the standard library.

 To address this, we can make use of `libc++-wasi`, which is a version of the [`libc++` standard library](https://libcxx.llvm.org/)